MapModern/GlobaLS/_pages/activities/group-seminars.md

 Texts for discussion:
 Cronin, Michael (2003).
-“Translation and minority languages in a global setting”.
-Translation and Globalization.
+“Translation and minority languages in a global setting”. _Translation and Globalization_.
 New York: Routledge, 138-170.

 Gonne, Maud (2018).
 "From binarity to complexity: a Latourian perspective on cultural mediators: The case of Georges Eekhoud’s intra-national activities".
-In Diana Roig Sanz & Reine Meylaerts (eds.), Literary translation and Cultural Mediators in ‘Peripheral’ Cultures: Customs Officers or Smugglers?
+In Diana Roig Sanz & Reine Meylaerts (eds.), _Literary translation and Cultural Mediators in ‘Peripheral’ Cultures: Customs Officers or Smugglers?_.
 New York: Palgrave MacMillan, 263-290.

 Marais, Kobus, and Reine Meylaerts (2019).
-“Introduction”.
-Complexity thinking in Translation Studies.
-Methodological considerations.
+“Introduction”. _Complexity thinking in Translation Studies.
+Methodological considerations_.
 New York and London: Routledge, 1-18.

 ## IV Global Literary Studies International Seminar: *The GLobal Novel*